kiavashp/kiavashp.github.io/docs/_words/rogue.md

 "For what?"

-<span class="words-section-break"></span>

 My idea: boil as much water as we can and pour it down the side of the line.
-While we do, alternate between pulling the line up and releasing it again; to work the boiling water down between the line and the tube, and create friction to help prevent the water from refreezing.
-I know how dumb it sounds, but if it works, it works.
+While we did that, alternate between pulling the line up and releasing it again; to work the boiling water down between the line and the tube, and create friction to help prevent the water from refreezing.
+I knew how dumb it sounded, but if it worked, it worked.
 Like burning our way through a kilometer of ice: sometimes the right solution sounds like a child came up with it.

-<span class="words-section-break"></span>

 "That'll put a lot of strain on the motor."